How many credits do I need to complete my degree?

 • and more…

 I am a DMA student.
-Do I need to register in the chamber music program for my required chamber music recital?
+Do I need to register in the Chamber Music program for my required chamber music recital?

 No. You are not required to register for chamber music for your DMA chamber music recital.
 Most often DMA chamber music recitals are arranged outside the chamber music by the DMA candidate and are coached on an ad-hoc basis by the candidate’s teacher or other faculty who are asked to do so.
 If you have a group and you want to be in the chamber music program and have the group play on your recital, that is fine, of course.
 But it is not required.